 Heart Failure: Under the leadership of Dr. Gurusher Panjrath, a nationally recognized leader in heart failure, the Heart Failure Section team offers a multidisciplinary approach for comprehensive disease management for heart failure and a range of cardiomyopathies, new medical options and mechanical supports including Impella pumps, Left Ventricular Assist Devices (LVAD), and Extracorporeal Membrane Oxygenator (ECMO), Tandem Heart, and Heartmate3.
 Dr. Joseph Krepp and Dr. Panjrath provide the latest diagnostic and treatment options for patients with amyloidosis/sarcoidosis and other infiltrative heart diseases.
 Patients can also participate clinical trials evaluating new treatments.

 Pulmonary Hypertension: GW cardiology has established a Pulmonary Hypertension Center of Excellence directed by Dr. Mardi Gomberg-Maitland.
-Dr. Gomberg-Maitland is an expert clinician and researcher in the field of Pulmonary Heart Disease having participated in dozens of multinational research trials exploring new therapies for Pulmonary Hypertension.
+Dr. Gomberg-Maitland is an internationally-recognized expert in the field of pulmonary hypertension having designed and participated in dozens of multinational research trials.
 Her team offers consultations for patients with pulmonary hypertension, pulmonary venous hypertension/diastolic dysfunction.
 They have expertise in and access to new and investigational oral and intravenous medications for patients with these complex diseases.

 Interventional Cardiology: Led by Dr. Jonathan Reiner, Director of the GW cardiac catheterization laboratory, the GW interventional cardiologists treat a wide range of patients with coronary artery and valvular heart disease.
 Our team pioneered radial access approach for interventional cardiac procedures.
 Keeping pace with advances in valve and adult congenital heart disease, our structural heart team, comprised of Drs.
 Reiner, Mazhari and Nagy, are experts Trans Aortic Valve Replacement (TAVR), MitraClip and Watchman procedures.
 In addition, Dr. Mazhari specializes in the Vascular Medicine offering medical and interventional treatments.